laser-control/laser-device/DMX.md

 |  CH10   |     Code control     |                                        0-127<br/>128-255 | The pattern has dots and lines<br/>Pattern with dots, wireless strips                                                              |
 ** the larger the value, the faster the speed

+**Maintenance:**

+1. Try to prevent the artificial laying of dust, dirt and smoke oil or even flow into the lamp body, and use the environment to keep the laser performance device as clean as possible.
+2. Please use a professional glass cleaner to clean the lens regularly every month to ensure the maximum lase light output and extend the life of the light source.
+3. Do not face the semiconductor light-emitting body for a long time, so as not to hurt eyes.

 ### Printed
 ![pic1](docs/images/DMX-1.jpg)
 ![pic2](docs/images/DMX-2.jpg)